Siege of Nijmegen (1794): Start of the siege

 The artillery on the walls was reinforced on 4 November, and much of the ammunition dumped in the Waal was brought back to the surface to be used.
-The far-progressed trenches were assailed during a large-scale British sortie, and the first and second line were successfully taken, with many tools and soldiers captured.
-At the third line, however, they met with fierce French counter-fire of cannons and muskets, suffering heavy losses and breaking ranks, after which they fled back to the city in great disorder.
-A large number of Scottish troops that tried to climb the Hunnerberg were shot down by French Jäger until they were relieved by a Hanoverian battalion that escorted them back into the city.
+The far-progressed trenches were assailed during a large-scale British sortie, and the first and second line were successfully taken, with many tools and French soldiers captured.
+At the third line, however, they met with fierce French counter-fire of cannons and muskets, suffering heavy losses and withdrawing back to the city in great disorder.
+British troops also attempted to climb the Hunnerberg but were repulsed by French chasseurs before being relieved by a Hanoverian battalion that escorted them back into the city.
 5 November was another relatively quiet day; even more Allied troops and artillery pieces were stationed in Nijmegen and there was a little less fierce firing than the day before, while the French resumed digging efforts and had deployed extra guards near the trenches in case of another sortie.
 The Duke of York, commander of the British troops, planned a counter-offensive with Austrian assistance to relieve Nijmegen, but this was cancelled when the Hanoverian contingent refused to participate.
 British troops began to leave the city on the order of York, who was recalled to England and replaced by William Harcourt.